Kong/charts/charts/kong/README.md

   service.
   (provided under the hood via `CONTROLLER_KONG_ADMIN_SVC` environment variable).

-  The following admin API Service flags have to be provided in order for gateway discovery to work:
+  The following admin API Service flags have to be present in order for gateway discovery to work:

   - `ingressController.gatewayDiscovery.adminApiService.name`
   - `ingressController.gatewayDiscovery.adminApiService.namespace`

+  If you set `ingressController.gatewayDiscovery.generateAdminApiService` to `true` and the chart will generate values for `name` and `namespace` based on the current release name and namespace.
+This is useful when consuming the `kong` chart as a subchart.

 Using this feature requires a split release installation of Gateways and Ingress Controller.
 For exemplar `values.yaml` files which use this feature please see: [examples README.md](./example-values/README.md).